microsoft/vscode-wiki/Extension-API-guidelines.md

 Private Events
 -
 Private or instance events aren't accessible via globals but exist on objects, e.g., `FileSystemWatcher#onDidCreate`.  *Don't* use private events unless the sender of the event is private.
-The rule of thumb is: 'Objects that can be accessed globally (editors, tasks, terminals, documents, etc)' should not have private events, objects that are private (only known by its creators, like tree views, web views) can send private events'
+The rule of thumb is: 'Objects that can be accessed globally (editors, tasks, terminals, documents, etc)' should not have private events, objects that are private (only known by its creators, like tree views, web views) can send private events.

 Event naming
 -